-Full Time Staff and Faculty have now been given access to complete the Annual SANS Security Training.
-This annual training is mandatory and should to be completed by September 30, 2017.
+Full Time Staff and Faculty have been given access to complete the Annual SANS Security Training.
+This annual training is mandatory and should to be completed by September 30, 2018.
 This online program teaches you, the user, how to keep Troy University as well as yourself CyberSecure.
-There are 20 short modules to complete, but they do not have to be completed during the same session.
-Please visit Mandatory Security Training page to begin your training.
+Please visit the Mandatory Security Training page to begin your training.

 Faculty & Staff Training Opportunities